Please find the Outreach safeguarding and child protection policy detailed below.

 The suitability of everybody who is permitted unsupervised contact with children will be checked.
 Visitors to programmes and activities run by our teams will always be supervised, as will any person working with our participants for whom DBS checks cannot be obtained

-It is the responsibility of the programme / activity manager to ensure that all risk assessments for activities involving children are prepared in advance and are communicated to all staff and volunteers in advance of the children arriving at the College, engaging in online activity or programmes or undertaking activity in schools or other external sites.
+It is the responsibility of the programme / activity manager to ensure that all risk assessments for activities involving children are prepared in advance and are communicated to all staff and volunteers in advance of the children arriving at the University, engaging in online activity or programmes or undertaking activity in schools or other external sites.
 The procedure for preparing a risk assessment is outlined in the Outreach and Student Recruitment Safety Code of Conduct (available on request to temporary or casual staff or volunteers).
-Staff who are conducting these risk assessments should be aware of the increased risk that children face within the College environment and build this into their risk assessment, seeking guidance from their Department Safety Officer where required.
+Staff who are conducting these risk assessments should be aware of the increased risk that children face within the University environment and build this into their risk assessment, seeking guidance from their Department Safety Officer where required.

 It is considered standard practice to have an overall event / programme risk assessment in place, suitable for the type of event planned, prepared in collaboration with the event / programme leader and the Safety Officer, and for each individual activity to have a separate activity risk assessment that focuses on the child as well as adults that could be affected by the activity.